Guidelines for Non-Tenure Track Searches

 Expenses for recruiting, including faculty and staff time, need to be managed carefully.
 Entertainment at dinners off campus will be reimbursed up to $200 per candidate, upon presentation of receipts.
 Meals taken in Commons or catered by Bates dining may be charged to the Dean of the Faculty’s recruitment budget, using the search’s R number.
 Charges over $200 per candidate will be billed to the department/program’s budget.

 The search committee requests and considers feedback from all parties, including the entire search committee, students, and appropriate staff, then makes a recommendation to the Associate Dean.
 Neither the search committee nor faculty colleagues are to communicate recommendations to candidates.
 The Associate Dean communicates any reservations to the chair of the search committee.

 The Associate Dean offers the position to the candidate, and negotiates and issues a contract contingent on the successful completion of a background check.

 After a candidate receives a formal contract, the chair of the search committee should telephone any other candidates who have visited to thank them for their interest in Bates and let them know that an offer has been made.
 After receipt of the signed contract, the chair of the search committee works with Academic Services on wording of a message to other candidates.

 All copies of candidates’ dossiers must be shredded per federal statutes.
 The college keeps records about searches that are helpful to the college and appropriate to federal guidelines.
-Within two weeks of the end of a search, the chair of the search committee completes and sends a form with information about the search to the Director of EDR and office staff listed on the form.
-Forms are available from Heather Lindkvist at firstname.lastname@example.org.
+Within two weeks of the end of any broad, non-tenured track search including one-year replacements, the chair of the search committee completes and sends a form with information about the search to the Vice President for Equity and Inclusion and office staff listed on the form.
+Forms are available from Kelly Stone at firstname.lastname@example.org.